-- if you did not have a spouse on December 31, 2017:
+- If you did not have a spouse on December 31, 2021:

-- your net income for the year (line 275 of your 2017 income tax return) is greater than that reported in your 2016 income tax return, and
+- your net income for the year (line 275 of your 2021 income tax return) is greater than that reported in your 2020 income tax return, and

-- if you had a spouse on December 31, 2017:
+- If you had a spouse on December 31, 2021:

-- your or your spouse's eligible work income for 2017 is greater than that for 2016 (based on your income tax returns for each of those years).
+- your or your spouse's eligible work income for 2021 is greater than that for 2020 (based on your income tax returns for each of those years).

-To claim the tax shield, check box 99 on Schedule C or box 5 on Schedule P. We will calculate the amount to which you are entitled.
+If you would like to receive the tax shield, check box 99 in Schedule C or box 5 in Schedule P. We will calculate the amount to which you are entitled.

 If you would rather calculate the amount yourself, complete form TP-1029.BF-V, Tax Shield.
 Do not enclose the form with your return, but keep it for your files.